Wahura/Gut_microbiota/README.md

 table(nchar(getSequences(seqtab))) #establishing the number of samples distributed per length
 ```
 __Removing chimeras__

+Chimeras are common in amplicon sequencing since closely related sequences are amplified.
+They are believed to arise from incomplete extension during PCR.
+During PCR partially extended strands bind to a template derived from a different but similar sequence. since the error estimation model does not remove chimeras, our sequences still contain them. in this step, chimeric sequences are removed by comparing each inferred sequence to the others in the table, and removing those that can be reproduced by stitching together two or more abudant sequences.
+Although the exact numbers of chimeras vary substantially per experimental conditions, its common for chimeras to constitute a large chunk of inferred amplicon sequenc variants (ASVs), but only a small fraction of all reads.
 ```
 seqtab.nochim <- removeBimeraDenovo(seqtab, method="consensus", multithread=TRUE, verbose=TRUE)
 ```